IBRAHIMFONYUY/nextpy-framework/DOCUMENTATION.md

 6. **Use environment variables** - Don't hardcode secrets
 7. **Write reusable components** - DRY principle
 8. **Handle errors gracefully** - Always return proper status codes
+9. **Optimize Tailwind CSS for Production** - When deploying to production, ensure you run `nextpy build` to generate optimized static files, which will include the purged and minified Tailwind CSS.
+This ensures the smallest possible CSS bundle size.

 ---